Kingcitaldo125/Brain-ck-Interpreter/README.md

 More information on these two options are described in the sections below.

+Please note that running large Brainf*ck programs with the interpreter may be much slower than compiling and running the same programs.

 ### Compiler

 Brainf*ck code may be compiled down to assembly and/or an executable using the `gcc` C compiler.